Thai flood frustration grows, cabinet eyes recovery

 Cars, trucks and taxis were bumper to bumper for about 20 km (12 miles) on an elevated road out of Bangkok, parked and abandoned safely above the murky tide.

-The cabinet met to work out a recovery plan that one cabinet minister said this week could cost up to $30 billion (18 billion pounds), including an overhaul of the water-management system and rehabilitation of industrial estates.
+The cabinet met to work out a recovery plan that one cabinet minister said this week could cost up to $30 billion, including an overhaul of the water-management system and rehabilitation of industrial estates.

 Deputy Prime Minister and Commerce Minister Kittirat Na Ranong said the government would need to borrow "hundreds of billions of baht" to recover and prevent a repeat of disaster during the annual rainy season.